GSA/fpki-guides/_common/01_prepare_to_migrate.md

 <tr>
   <td colspan="7" class="desc">
   <ul>
-	<li>Work with your colleagues to develop and execute a plan for distributing the FCPCA G2 certificate, and <b>optionally</b> the CA certificates issued by FCPCA G2 to Operating Systems and applications across your enterprise.</li>
+	<li>Work with your colleagues to develop, execute, and test a plan for distributing the FCPCA G2 certificate, and <b>optionally</b> the CA certificates issued by FCPCA G2 to Operating Systems and applications across your enterprise.</li>
 	<li>Communication is key!
 Collaborate with colleagues across your agency and ensure the appropriate stakeholders are involved.</li>
   </ul>
   </td>